Militant killed in encounter with security forces in J-K's Shopian | Law-Order

 - India

-An unidentified militant was killed in an encounter with security forces in Shopian district of Jammu and Kashmir on Wednesday, police said.
+A militant was killed in an encounter with security forces in Shopian district of Jammu and Kashmir on Friday, police said.

-Security forces launched a cordon and search operation in Shirmal area of the south Kashmir district after receiving specific inputs about the presence of militants there, a police official said.
+Security forces launched a cordon-and-search operation in the Hanjipora area of Shopian district following information about presence of militants there, a police official said.

-He said as the forces were conducting searches, militants fired upon them.
+He said the search operation turned into an encounter after militants opened fire on the security forces personnel, drawing retaliation.

-He said the identity and group affiliation of the slain militant was being ascertained.
+He said the identity and group affiliation of the slain militant were yet to be ascertained.

+The operation was underway till last reports came in, the official added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)